tobek/laminae/notes.md

 ### Relational, Situational, Happenings

 - headsoak note 440 about genius king who is afraid of not being heard, entertained by his retinue of scholars, and the decay of this microculture (LND?
 LEP?)
+- place where 2nd law of thermodynamics is reversed? what does time mean? opposite of CND is LNC but that hmm maybe actually
 - some kind of transportation system? mechanical or biological.
 LNP?
 - the conception of perfection. (look up quotes?)
     + That is "perfect," which completely fulfills its functions. nothing to add, nothing to take away